 AppDynamics recommends maintaining clock-time consistency throughout your monitored environment.
-If analytics metrics are always reporting zero, confirm that the clocks are synchronized across the application, Controller, and Events Service nodes.
+If analytics metrics are consistently reporting zero, confirm that clocks are synchronized across the application, Controller, and Events Service nodes.

-There are potentially four time zones involved when dealing with log analytics, which you should be aware of:
+There are potentially four time zones involved when dealing with log analytics.

 - The timestamp and time zone from the log file.

-- The event timestamp (and pickup timestamp) time zones can be different from that in the log for a number of reasons, such as the following:
+- The event timestamp and pickup timestamp time zones can be different from those in the log for a number of reasons:

-- The Events Service time zone, the Events Service stores all timestamps in UTC time.
+- The Events Service time zone and the Events Service stores all timestamps in UTC time.

 - The browser used to view the analytics data in the Controller UI (such as event timestamp column displayed in the UI search results or the time picker widget) converts all timestamps to the browser's local time.